Set up CMG for Configuration Manager

 If you're using client authentication certificates, select Certificates to add trusted root certificates.
 Add all of the certificates in the trust chain.

-A trusted root certificate isn't required when using Azure Active Directory (Azure AD) or site-issued tokens for client authentication.
+A trusted root certificate isn't required when using Microsoft Entra ID or site-issued tokens for client authentication.

 By default, the wizard enables the option to Verify Client Certificate Revocation.
 A certificate revocation list (CRL) must be publicly published for this verification to work.
 For more information, see Publish the certificate revocation list.